The Offspring: Let the Bad Times Roll and split with Greg K. and Pete Parada (2017–2021)

-On November 4, 2020, the Offspring released their first-ever Christmas song, a cover of Darlene Love's "Christmas (Baby Please Come Home)".
-A physical version of this song was released as a 7-inch vinyl single on December 11, 2020, and a description at the band's online store stated that "the single is also the tip of the iceberg for new music coming from the acclaimed group in early 2021".

-On November 13, 2020, the band uploaded a lyric video for their song "Huck It!" and announced a vinyl re-release of Conspiracy of One in honor of its 20th anniversary.

-On February 8, 2021, Dexter and Noodles posted a video confirming that the album was finished with an official release date and single announcement coming soon.
-On February 23, 2021, the Offspring announced that their tenth album would be titled Let the Bad Times Roll, and released the title track as its lead single through streaming services; the album was released on April 16.
+On November 4, 2020, the Offspring released a Christmas song, a cover of Darlene Love's "Christmas (Baby Please Come Home)".
+A physical version was released as a 7-inch vinyl single on December 11, 2020.
+On November 13, the Offspring uploaded a lyric video for their song "Huck It!" and announced a vinyl re-release of Conspiracy of One for its 20th anniversary.
+On February 23, 2021, the Offspring announced their tenth album, Let the Bad Times Roll, and released the title track as its lead single through streaming services; the album was released on April 16.

 On August 2, 2021, Parada announced he had been fired from the Offspring as he had declined to be vaccinated against COVID-19.
 He said he acted on the advice of his doctor, as he suffers from Guillain–Barré syndrome.
-In an interview published in November 2021, Holland and Wasserman denied that Parada had been fired and instead said they had been forced to hire other drummers "for the time being" for the safety of their crew on tour.In a March 4, 2023 interview, Parada confirmed that he was fired and is no longer a member of The Offspring and had formed a new band called The Defiant.
+In an interview published in November 2021, Holland and Wasserman denied that Parada had been fired and instead said they had been forced to hire other drummers for the safety of their crew on tour.
+In an interview on March 4, 2023, Parada confirmed that he was no longer a member of the Offspring.
+He formed a new band, the Defiant.
+Parada was replaced on tour by Josh Freese.